jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 ### Create a basic UI

 fritz2 offers a rich DSL to create the HTML for your application.
-You just have to call the global `render` function to create an initial `RenderContext` in which you can then call the HTML-Tag factory-functions provided by fritz2 like `div`.
+You simply call the global `render` function to create an initial `RenderContext` in which you can then call the HTML-Tag factory-functions provided by fritz2 like `div`.
 All of those factories have to be nested by intention, so this results in a *declarative* way of creating UIs.